V4Fire/Client/src/components/form/b-input/README.md

 #### [iconHint]

-A tooltip text to show during hover the cursor on `icon`.
+The tooltip position to show when hovering over the `icon`.

 ```
 < b-input :icon = 'dropdown' | :iconHint = 'Show variants'